bucsi/elteik/2020-21-1/webprog-english/js-home-assignment.md

-# Jacvascript home assignment - SET
+# JavaScript home assignment - SET
 Your task is to implement an old card game called SET as a browser application.

 ## Rules
-The goal og the game is to find SETs of three cards from the twelve cards placed on the desk.
+The goal of the game is to find SETs of three cards from the twelve cards placed on the desk.
 All cards have four properties:
 - **SHAPE**: oval, squiggle, diamond
 - **COLOR**: red, green, purlple
 - **NUMBER**: 1,2, or 3 shapes
 - **SHADING**: solid, striped or outlined shapes

-Every SET consist of three cards, where all properties are:
+Every SET consists of three cards, where all properties are:
 - the same on all of the cards
 - different on all of the cards.